 If you haven’t gotten type 1 diabetes by a certain age, does this mean you’ll never get this autoimmune disease, that you’re just too old to develop it?

-“Typically type 1 diabetes is diagnosed before the age of 35, but that doesn’t mean that older adults can’t get type 1 diabetes,” says Alison Massey, MS, RD, LDN, registered dietitian and diabetes educator at the Center for Endocrinology, Mercy Medical Center of Baltimore.
+“Typically type 1 diabetes is diagnosed before the age of 35, but that doesn’t mean that older adults can’t get type 1 diabetes,” says Alison Massey, MS, RD, LDN, registered dietitian and certified diabetes educator with over 10 years of experience in various community and clinical settings.

 “There is a type of diabetes called LADA (latent autoimmune diabetes) that is an autoimmune type of diabetes (like type 1), and these patients take insulin to manage their diabetes,” continues Massey.